binghui-z/InterPrior_pytorch/README.md

 </div>

 ## News!
-- We create our [webpage](https://www.yangangwang.com/papers/iccv2023_interprior/BinghuiZuo-ICCV2023_InterPrior.html), more details can be found from there.
+- We create our [webpage](https://www.yangangwang.com/papers/iccv2023_interprior/BinghuiZuo-ICCV2023_InterPrior.html), more details including dataset can be found from there.

 ## Citation
 If you find our work is useful or want to use our dataset, please consider citing the paper.